phonewrites/wordpress-architecture-evolution/README.md

-# wordpress-architecture-evolution
+# Wordpress app AWS architecture evolution
-Living repo documenting the architectural evolution of a simple WordPress app on AWS.
+Living repo documenting the architectural evolution of a simple WordPress app on AWS